ralphbarac/recipe-api/README.md

 # recipe-api
 Documentation for my personal recipe API

 This Recipe API is organized around REST.
-It has predictable resource-oriented URLs, returns JSON-encoded responses, and uses standard HTTP response codes, authentication, and verbs.
+It has predictable resource-oriented URLs, and returns JSON-encoded responses.

 Note that there are only a few recipes in the database currently, however more are being added every day.